Skip to content

 • If weights sum to less than 100%, the remaining percentage uses the code default

-• If no labels are in the rollout (empty), all traffic uses the code default
+• If no labels are in the routing (empty), all traffic uses the code default

-The Targeting tab > Override Rules section lets you route specific users or segments to specific labels based on attributes.
-Rules are evaluated in order, and the first matching rule determines the rollout.
+The Targeting tab > Conditional Rules section lets you route specific users or segments to specific labels based on attributes.
+Rules are evaluated in order, and the first matching rule determines the routing.

 To add a targeting rule:

-1. Click Add Rule in the Override Rules section
+1. Click Add Rule in the Conditional Rules section

 2. Give the rule a name and optional description